fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 - It reaches the parent ILB frontend IP.
 - The ILB distributes the flow to one of the two NVAs.

+> [Note]
+> in the current design Parent spokes are transit-only VNets.
+> Workloads are deployed only in child spokes. if you deploy workloads in parent spoke vnet the traffic parent spoke-to-parent spoke will be asymmetric
+>

 ### Hub to Child Spoke

 Each `hubVirtualNetworkConnection` for a parent spoke includes a static route for the child spoke prefix with `nextHopIpAddress` set to the parent spoke ILB frontend IP.